When Eisenhower Painted a Prince

 Mamie’s Gift Too

-For Ike to give that time to painting meant Mamie willingly gave it up.
-Her support of the project reflects not only her affection for the Royal Family but also her steadfast devotion to her husband’s responsibilities as president.
+Evenings were their time together: a shared meal, a walk, a quiet moment in the residence.
+For Ike to devote those hours to painting meant Mamie willingly gave them up.
+Her support of the project reflects not only her affection for the Royal Family, but also her steady understanding of her husband’s responsibilities as president.

-Mamie Eisenhower understood diplomacy — and she understood her husband.
+Mamie Eisenhower understood diplomacy—and she understood her husband.

 The Presentation